chilli-axe/mtg-photoshop-automation/README.md

 The script will generate proxies that use the following rules:
 * A watermark of the expansion symbol they were originally printed in.
 * Flavour text of the oldest printing with flavour text.
-* The card's most modern Oracle text for typeline and rules text, as of 06/04/18 (post-*Rivals of Ixalan* and pre-*Dominaria*).
+* The card's most modern Oracle text for typeline and rules text.

 # Limitations
 As of the first release, the script can't handle: